-BUS 130 - Introduction to Entrepreneurship
+BUS 130 - Introduction to Entrepreneurship 3.0 Credit(s) Lecture 3

 Introduction to Entrepreneurship emphasizes these processes: understanding how to find, analyze, and pursue an opportunity; understanding oneself and personality characteristics of the "entrepreneur"; and examining the environment for entrepreneurship.
 A case and experiential approach is used throughout.